ja-me-ch/BDO-Market-Notifier-Console-App/README.md

 I am not responsible of any damages or costs incurred when attempting this.

 ## FAQ
+- How do I download it?
+At the top, Code -> Download ZIP
 - How much does this cost?
 From when I was sending out test text messages and hosting this on EC2 for about a week, it costed a grand total  of 0.12 USD.

 ## Table of Contents